cmdevries/LMW-tree/README.md

 See the [project homepage](http://lmwtree.devries.ninja) for the latest news!

-LMW-tree is a generic template library written in C++ that implements several algorithms that use the m-way nearest neighbor tree structre to store their data.
+LMW-tree is a generic template library written in C++ that implements several algorithms that use the m-way nearest neighbor tree structure to store their data.
 See the related [PhD thesis](http://eprints.qut.edu.au/75862/) for more details on m-way nn trees.
 The algorithms and data structures are generic to support different data representations such as dense real valued and bit